 Human Relations in Organizations

 Explores interactions, challenges, and opportunities in organizations by examining individual and small group behavioral theories, motivational theories and strategies, and life-work balance considerations.
 Includes a review of issues and challenges of interfacing technology with employees.
 Explores various leadership styles, different methods for dealing with change and conflict resolution in the workplace.
-Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
+Prerequisites: IRW 115 or WR 115 or equivalent placement; placement into MTH 65 or MTH 98.
 Recommended prerequisite/concurrent: WR 121 and BA 101.
 Audit available.

 Upon successful completion of this course, students will be able to: